The 2022 Center Fall BBQ is scheduled for

 After the hugely successful fair of 1926 it seems Center had outgrown its available space.
 Plans were made to merge the Center Fair organization with another group and create a new fair located in Mocksville called the Davie County Fair.
 This fair was held at the Masonic Picnic Grounds starting the following year and ran from 1927 through 1938.
 The fair was moved back to Center on a smaller scale for a few years and was run by the Center Grange.
 In 1954 Center Community revived the fair again and around that time the community began holding barbecues and other events to raise money for the new Center Volunteer Fire Department which was founded in 1957.

-Today the annual Center Fair and Barbecue draw large crowds over two days (Friday & Saturday) in early September.
-It now includes craft vendors, tents for local community organizations, and antique tractors in addition to the fair exhibits and categories for all ages in the Center Arbor and Center Community Building...and a few thousand pounds of smoked pork barbecue too!
+By the 1980's and on into the 2000's the annual Center Fair and Barbecue drew large crowds over two days (Friday & Saturday) in early September.
+It came to include craft vendors, tents for local community organizations, and antique tractors in addition to the fair exhibits and categories for all ages in the Center Arbor and Center Community Building...and a few thousand pounds of smoked pork barbecue too!

-Many volunteer hours go on behind the scenes in the days and months leading up to fair day.
-Asking for donations from the business community, putting together fair books, cleaning up the arbor and getting the tables and signage up for the various categories, department heads, judges, etc. It takes a lot of hands and we have been blessed to have such wonderful community support over the years from not only Center community but also folks in Jericho, Hardison, Ijames, Sheffield, and all the rest of Davie County.
+Many volunteer hours went on behind the scenes in the days and months leading up to fair day.
+Asking for donations from the business community, putting together fair books, cleaning up the arbor and getting the tables and signage up for the various categories, department heads, judges, etc. It took a lot of hands and we were been blessed to have such wonderful community support over the years from not only Center community but also folks in Jericho, Hardison, Ijames, Sheffield, and all the rest of Davie County.

-We are so thankful for all those who have helped over the years and continue to help present this traditional country fair to the people of Davie County.
+We are so thankful for all those who have helped over the years and continued to help present this traditional country fair to the people of Davie County for several generations up through 2019.